benhutchmet/researcher_BWH/index.md

 <img class="profile-picture" src="117102154.jpg">

 Hi!
 I am a second year PhD student in the Department of Meteorology at the University of Reading.
+My project looks into the potential applications of decadal predictions for the energy-sector.

 <!-- This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher) -->

-## Research Interest

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam finibus ipsum ac erat aliquam dapibus.
-Vestibulum vehicula placerat ex, a consectetur odio pharetra quis.
-Mauris id urna ante.
-Fusce pharetra diam ac nisi aliquet, vel egestas ex iaculis.
-Pellentesque laoreet cursus tellus sed pellentesque.
-Praesent a rhoncus elit.
-Nunc ipsum nisl, consequat sit amet pretium quis, gravida id ipsum.

-## Publications

-1. F.Bar, J.Doe: Effects of having a placeholder of a name
-2. S.Holmes, J.Watson: Consequences of living with a sociopath in London

 ## Typography